 Cost of Living

-In terms of daily cost of living, Malta is cheaper than Cyprus.
+In terms of the daily cost of living, Malta is cheaper than Cyprus.
 For instance, it is quite usual to pay $1.31 for a cappuccino in Malta.
 Yet in Cyprus, the usual price for a cup of coffee is around 5 dollars.

 Still, other expenses like buying a car is significantly more expensive in Malta, due to the heavy taxation.
 Similarly, rental accommodation tends to be more expensive in Malta when its sought-after areas are compared to Cyprus’.
 Understandably, these kind of bigger expenses tend to consume a bigger chunk off of the budget.
 So, unless the daily costs are exaggerated, one’s monthly expenses will be lower in Cyprus.